seekrs/ft-templates/README.md

 <!-- These templates can be used via [ft-cli](https://github.com/seekrs/ft-cli), using the `ft init` command. -->

-This repository also provides a standalone interactive script; just run the following command to get started:
+This repository provides a standalone interactive script; just run the following command to get started:

 ```sh
 bash <(curl -sSL init.seekrs.top)